Meapy/turning-my-friends-into-ai-gpt/README.md

 }

 The file is append-only; consider running a dedupe/compaction step before training.

+Note: when using per-channel mode the files live under `messages/` (one JSONL per channel); run a dedupe/merge step if you need a single training file.

 ## Permissions & Discord setup
 - In the Discord Developer Portal, enable the MESSAGE_CONTENT (privileged) intent for your bot.